Chat with us, powered by LiveChat

 1. You don’t always need a unique idea to build an app

 At the time when Coursera was launched, there were several online education apps already popular in the market.
-In fact, the idea behind Coursera was inspired by Udacity, founded by two Stanford professors Sebastian Thurn and Peter Norvig.
+In fact, the idea behind Coursera was inspired by Udacity, founded by two Stanford professors, Sebastian Thurn and Peter Norvig.
 They both were colleagues of Coursera’s app founders.
 While the first-course Udacity offered was about Artificial Intelligence (AI), the Coursera first course was based on Machine Learning (ML).
 Both apps have their own space and prominence in the market today.

 2. A blend of strong business models helps you scale

 The app Coursera uses not one but multiple revenue streams to stay profitable.
-For example, it follows a business-to-business revenue model, marketplace business model, SAAS business model, and also freemium business model through its myriad of offerings.
+For example, it follows a business-to-business revenue model, marketplace business model, SAAS business model, and also a freemium business model through its myriad of offerings.
 This strategy teaches new entrepreneurs to go out of the box and do everything they can to add value and stay profitable.

 3. It is not always necessary to stick to the plan